About Ed Pope History

 adv - Godwin used this (short for Latin advenae) to mean people who happened to turn up somewhere

 PCC - Prerogative Court of Canterbury.
-These wills are indexed online at <national archives.gov.uk> go to Records / Our online records / scroll down page to Wills & Probate / Wills 1384-1858 / scroll down page to search box.
-You can read the wills for £3.50 each or free if you go to the National Archives building at Kew (it can be hard to read legal scrawl)
+These wills are indexed online at <national archives.gov.uk> go to Discovery and search for a name and the word prob (as in watts prob).
+You can read the wills for £3.50 each or free if you go to the National Archives building at Kew or use Ancestry available free in major public libraries.
+(Warning: it can be hard to read legal scrawl)

-Marriages: = means married, otp means of this parish, sp means spinster, bach means bachelor, wid means widow or widower; by lic means by license; wit or wits means witness or witnesses.
-Most London marriages in this period can be seen in original on Ancestry website, available for free at many public libraries and record offices.
+Marriages: = means a marriage, otp means of this parish, botp means both of this parish, sp means spinster, bach means bachelor, wid means widow or widower; by lic means by license (as opposed to by banns); wit or wits means witness or witnesses.
+Most London marriages in this period can be seen in original on Ancestry website (or Westminster ones on FindMyPast), available for free at many public libraries and record offices.
 Originals are useful for identification as the witnesses are often family members or close friends, and the signatures of bride, groom & witnesses can clinch an identification where the name is common

-Sun F means Sun Fire Insurance records, originals at Guildhall Library, but many can be found free online at <nationalarchives.gov.uk> go to Catalogues and Online Records, then Access to Archives / or go to London Lives website which covers different years.
+Sun F means Sun Fire Insurance records, originals at Guildhall Library, but many can be found free online at <nationalarchives.gov.uk> now part of Discovery, Our Catalogue / or on London Lives website which covers different years.
 Both those searches cover lots of other records as well

 SCI & LCS Society for Constitutional Information and London Corresponding Society, two radical societies suppressed by Pitt's government in the 1790s.
 The SCI was more for gentlemen and the LCS for tradesmen and artisans

 Alum Ox & Alum Cantab the volumes which record all the students of Oxford & Cambridge universities.
-Short for Alumni Oxonienses & Alumni Cantabridgienses (Latin)
+Short for Alumni Oxonienses & Alumni Cantabridgienses (Latin).
+Available on Ancestry

 Searching this website